-Reducing Blinding Trachoma in Ethiopia
+Reducing blinding Trachoma in Ethiopia

 November 4, 2021

 Trachoma is an eye disease caused by bacterial infection.
-It is transmitted through personal contact (hands, clothes, or bedding) and by flies, and affects the vision of 1.9 million people.
-If left untreated, can result in permanent blindness.
-Currently, around 137 million people live in trachoma endemic areas, and are at risk of trachoma blindness.
+It is transmitted through personal contact (hands, clothes, or bedding) and flies.
+It affects the vision of 1.9 million people.
+If left untreated, it can result in permanent blindness.
+Currently, around 137 million people live in Trachoma-endemic areas and are at risk of Trachoma blindness.

-CBM Australia is supporting partners in Ethiopia to reduce the risk of blinding trachoma by increasing access to safe water, improving hygiene and sanitation, advocating for accessible health services, and providing testing and referral services for treatment.
+CBM Australia supported partners in Ethiopia to reduce the risk of blinding Trachoma by increasing access to safe water, improving hygiene and sanitation, advocating for accessible health services, and providing testing and referral services for treatment.

 “Due to the water scheme, we started to drink clean water, free from mollusc and snails.
 We thank you indeed.”

 “We had a water problem but now we are happy for the water provision which helped us with drinking water and washing our clothes”.

 Prior to the project, it was not uncommon for people, including school children, to go to the toilet outside, increasing the risk of Trachoma.
 However, by improving sanitation facilities and increasing awareness of good hygiene practices, the evaluation found that students were less likely to go to the toilet outside.
 To achieve this, the project supported the construction of separate male and female toilet blocks in three schools, and provided jerrycans and soap for hand washing, mirrors to check face hygiene, as well as cleaning mops and brooms.
 The project also supported the establishment of Anti-Trachoma Clubs in school by providing them with educational material.
 A local person highlighted the benefits of the project by explaining how it, “helps us to keep our environmental and personal hygiene of the students as well as the community.”